 In such situations, I offer an analogy:

 Let’s say you really want to go out for sushi, and your husband really wants pizza.
-You could (1) go along with his wish.
-(2) insist he go along with yours (3) decide to go to separate restaurants.
+You could (1) go along with his wish, (2) insist he go along with yours, or (3) decide to go to separate restaurants.
 All pretty conventional approaches.

 None of them, though, are going to help you feel what it’s like to be more differentiated.

 But let’s say that instead you decide to (4) stand on the street bickering about it, getting more and more hungry and upset, and wondering if this relationship is really going to work.

 Now that’s a good start!
 You’re suffering together.
 You’re both being real clear about what you want, and advocating for your own needs.

 Now let’s say you’re so exhausted that you say to each other, “let’s see if we can find a place that would work for us both.”
 You walk down the street looking at restaurants.
 You find an Indian place that looks promising, but you discover that one or both of you don’t really like Indian food.